Sigma Chi: 20th century

-During the first half of the 20th century the General Fraternity expanded in many places.
+During the first half of the 20th century, the general fraternity expanded in many places.
 In 1899, the fraternity adopted the flag design created by Henry V. Vinton.
-In 1901 the Grand Chapter approved the Fraternity's pledge pin.
-In 1903 at the Grand Chapter in Detroit the Board of Grand Trustees was established.
-In 1922 the Alpha Beta chapter at University of California, Berkeley held the "Channingway Derby" which led to the creation of the "Sigma Chi Derby Days".
+In 1901, the grand chapter approved the fraternity's pledge pin.
+In 1903, at the grand chapter in Detroit, the board of grand trustees was established.
+In 1922, the Alpha Beta chapter at University of California, Berkeley held the Channingway Derby, which led to the creation of the Sigma Chi Derby Days.
 Some of the awards created during this time include the Significant Sig Award in 1935 and the Order of Constantine in 1948.

-As of the beginning of the 20th century, Sigma Chi had installed a total of 74 chapters with 58 still active.
+As of the beginning of the 20th century, Sigma Chi had installed a total of 74 chapters, with 58 still active.
 Having only established a centralized form of government in 1922, Sigma Chi was installing new chapters at a rate of about one chapter per year.
-On April 22, 1922, the Beta Omega chapter was installed at the University of Toronto in Toronto, Ontario thus making Sigma Chi an international fraternity.
+On April 22, 1922, the Beta Omega chapter was installed at the University of Toronto in Toronto, Ontario, thus making Sigma Chi an international fraternity.

 The Sigma Chi Foundation was created on November 9, 1939, when the Sigma Chi Endowment Foundation was incorporated in Colorado.
 This educational endowment was first discussed in 1898 by alumni who wanted to assist undergraduates financially so they could finish their undergraduate studies.

 The world wars of the 20th century took the lives of 103 Sigs in World War I and 738 in World War II.
 A great resurgence in undergraduate activity followed World War II due to an increase in chapter memberships.
-This increase was caused by the men returning from military service who went back to school and the usual addition of new brothers.
-During World War II, it became apparent to the General Fraternity officers that a few alumni as well as a few undergraduate chapters believed some of the prerequisites for membership in Sigma Chi were outdated and should be changed or eliminated.
-This led to the first discussions about membership within the fraternity that continued until early in 1970.
+This increase was caused by the men returning from military service who went back to school, and the usual addition of new brothers.
+During World War II, it became apparent to the general fraternity officers that a few alumni, as well as a few undergraduate chapters, believed some of the prerequisites for membership in Sigma Chi were outdated and should be changed or eliminated.

+This led to the first discussions about membership within the fraternity that continued until early 1970.
 Until this time, membership requirements had specified that a potential member must be a "bona fide white male student".
-After the first discussion in 1948 at the Grand Chapter in Seattle, the committee on Constitutional Amendments tabled the issue pending a further study of the problem to be reported to the 1950 Grand Chapter.
-The study showed that the issue was "very hot" on 13 campuses with Sigma Chi chapters and only "lukewarm" on a dozen other campuses.
+After the first discussion in 1948 at the grand chapter in Seattle, the committee on Constitutional Amendments tabled the issue pending a further study of the problem to be reported to the 1950 grand chapter.
+The study showed that the issue was "very hot" on thirteen campuses with Sigma Chi chapters and only "lukewarm" on a dozen other campuses.

-During this time period, the remaining four founders of Sigma Chi of the original seven all died; Daniel William Cooper was the last founder to die.
-Cooper's death led up to the Fraternity gaining one of its most priceless objects, Cooper's Sigma Phi badge.
+During this time period, the remaining four founders of Sigma Chi all died; Daniel William Cooper was the last founder to die.
+Cooper's death led to the fraternity gaining one of its most priceless objects, Cooper's Sigma Phi badge.
 Cooper's body was sent by train to his final resting place in Pittsburgh, and the Beta Theta chapter at the University of Pittsburgh was given the privilege to administer his memorial service.